mir4a/mir4a.github.io/_posts/2015-07-26-freeze-javascript.markdown

 categories:
   - blog
   - debug
-tags: devtools, css, javascript, jquery
+tags: devtools, css, js, jquery
 ---

 Sometimes I want to freeze time and fix some issues motionless.
 Sadly but in real life it's not